The Church of Jesus Christ of Latter-day Saints in Tennessee: History

 By the 1890s, public opinion became more tolerant.
-The oldest existing meetinghouse in the Southeast was dedicated in Northcutts’ Cove on October 24, 1909, by Charles A. Collis.
+The oldest existing meetinghouse in the Southeast was dedicated in Northcutts’ Cove on October 24, 1909, by Charles A. Callis.
 Ten years later, branches were listed in Chattanooga and Memphis.
-On November 16, 1925, a chapel in Memphis was dedicated by Elder George F. Richards of the Quorum of the Twelve.
+On November 16, 1925, a chapel in Memphis was dedicated by George F. Richards of the Quorum of the Twelve.
 By 1930, about 2832 members lived in the Middle and East Tennessee Districts.

-On April 18, 1965, the Memphis Stake, Tennessee's first, was created by Elder Howard W. Hunter of the Quorum of the Twelve.
-On March 15–16, 1997, more than 6500 people attended a meeting where President Gordon B. Hinckley spoke in the Knoxville Civic Coliseum.
+On April 18, 1965, the Memphis Stake, Tennessee's first, was created by Howard W. Hunter of the Quorum of the Twelve.
+On March 15–16, 1997, more than 6500 people attended a meeting where church president Gordon B. Hinckley spoke in the Knoxville Civic Coliseum.

 Following Hurricane Katrina in 2005, several thousand Latter-day Saint volunteers, from a seven-state area (including Tennessee), went to Louisiana and Mississippi.
 Many of them took time out of their jobs or came down on the weekends to help anyone needing assistance (Mormon and non-Mormon).

 Tennessee "Mormons" volunteered relief in their own area on several occasions including the April 2, 2006 tornado outbreak, and the April 6–8, 2006 tornado outbreak.

 In 2007, 360 members of the Mormon Tabernacle Choir and 65 members of the Orchestra at Temple Square performed at the Gaylord Entertainment Center in Nashville (June 30), and at the FedEx Forum in Memphis (July 2).

 In September 2008, Latter-day Saints from both of the Memphis stakes went to the Baton Rouge area to aid cleanup efforts following Hurricane Gustav.

 Stakes

-As of February 2023, there were 12 stakes with their stake center located in Tennessee.
+As of May 2025, the following stakes were located in Tennessee:

-Stakes with congregations in Tennessee are as follows:

 Missions

 The Southern States Mission was formally organized in 1875 with its headquarters in Nashville.
-In 1882, the headquarters moved to Chattanooga, until in 1919, it moved to Atlanta, Georgia.
+In 1882, the headquarters moved to Chattanooga, until it moved to Atlanta, Georgia in 1919.
 Tennessee remained in the Southern States Mission until the creation of the East Central States Mission in 1928.
 In 1975, the Tennessee Nashville Mission was organized.
-In 1993, the Tennessee Knoxville was organized from the Tennessee Nashville Mission.
+In 1993, the Tennessee Knoxville Mission was organized from the Tennessee Nashville Mission.

 Temples

 On November 12, 1994, a letter sent to priesthood leaders announced plans to build a temple in Nashville.
-However, after three unsuccessful years of trying to gain approvals, Church leaders announced on April 25, 1998, they would move ahead with plans to build a temple somewhere else in the Nashville area, and said the temple would be substantially smaller in size.
-That fall, on September 17, 1998, the first presidency announced it would build a second temple in Tennessee, this one in Memphis.
-The temple in the suburb of Bartlett was dedicated on April 23, 2000.
-The Next month, on May 21, 2000, the Nashville Tennessee Temple, in the suburb of Franklin, was dedicated.
+However, after three unsuccessful years of trying to gain approvals, church leaders announced on April 25, 1998, they would move ahead with plans to build a temple somewhere else in the Nashville area and said the temple would be substantially smaller in size.
+That fall, on September 17, 1998, the First Presidency announced it would build a second temple in Tennessee, this one in Memphis.
+The temple, in the suburb of Bartlett, was dedicated on April 23, 2000.
+The next month, on May 21, 2000, the Nashville Tennessee Temple, in the suburb of Franklin, was dedicated.

-On April 3, 2022, President Nelson announced plans to build a temple in the Knoxville area.
+On April 3, 2022, church president Russell M. Nelson announced plans to build a temple in the Knoxville area.
 The exact location has not yet been announced.